We’re sick and tired of seeing extremely talented yoga teachers burning themselves out trying to make a living.

 However, that doesn’t mean full-time yoga teachers should be living on the street.
 Rather, yoga teachers should be able to make a decent living as long as they diversify outside the studio.
 Is that too much to ask for?

 Time to take action.

 Your future will not create itself.
-It’s time to take action.
+Now that you know how to make money teaching yoga, it’s time to take action.

-What is one thing you can do today to move closer towards your goals?
+What is one thing you can do today to move closer toward your goals?

 Here are some ideas:

-- Create your own website [here’s a free guide to get your started]
+- Create your own website [here’s a free guide to get you started]

 - Email 5 yoga studios (or companies) where you want to teach